simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 ### Data pre-processing
 From the outset, the data presented several challenges:
-1. Outliers
+1. Extreme and unpredictable outliers
-2. Sequence data with variable lengths and time labels
+2. Variable sequence lengths and non-standardised time labels
 3. Excluded information in the training set

-#### Outliers
+#### Extreme and unpredictable outliers
 It was well-documented from the start, and much discussed in the competition forum, that a large proportion of the hourly rain gauge measurements were not be trusted (e.g. clogged rain gauges).
 Given that some of these values are several orders of magnitude higher than what is physically possible anywhere on earth, the MAE values participants were reporting were dominated by these extreme outliers.
 However, since the evaluation metric was the MAE rather than the root mean squared error (RMSE), one can simply view the outliers as an annoying source of extrinsic noise in the evaluation scores; the absolute values of the MAE are however, in my view, close to meaningless without prior knowledge of typical weather patterns in the US midwest.

 The approach I and many others took was simply to exclude from the training set the rain gauges with readings above 70mm/h.
 Over the course of the competition I experimented with several different thresholds from 53mm to 73mm, and did a few runs where I removed this pre-processing step altogether.
-Contrary to what was reported in the previous version of this competition, this had very little effect (positive or negative); it appears, and I speculate, that the RNN model was trained to ignore the outliers, as suggested by the reasonable maximum values of expected hourly rain gauge levels predicted for the test set (~40-50mm/h).
+Contrary to what was reported in the previous version of this competition, this had very little effect on the performance of the model (positive or negative); it appears, and I speculate, that the RNN models had learnt to ignore the outliers, as suggested by the reasonable maximum values of expected hourly rain gauge levels predicted for the test set (~40-50mm/h).

-#### Variable lengths and non-standard time labels
+#### Variable sequence lengths and non-standardised time labels
 The weather radar sequences varied in length from one to 19 readings per hourly rain gauge record.
-Furthermore these occur at seemingly random points within the hour.
-This was not your typical time-series dataset (EEG waveforms, daily stock market prices, etc)
+Furthermore these readings were taken at seemingly random points within the hour.
+This was not your typical time-series dataset (EEG waveforms, daily stock market prices, etc).

+One attractive feature of RNNs is that they accept input sequences of varying lengths due to weight sharing in the hidden layers.
+Because of this, I did no pre-processing beyond removing the outliers (as described above) and replacing any missing radar feature values with zero; I retained each the timestamp as a component in the feature vector and preserved the sequential nature of the input.

 ### Data augmentation